Project Funder: U.S. Environmental Protection Agency (EPA)

 A higher education level and some prior experience with lead dust testing were two factors related to higher performance scores.
-Participants who had a Master's or Bachelor's degree or had some college courses scored significantly higher than those with a high school degree or fewer years of school.
+Participants who held master's or bachelor's degrees or who had completed some college courses scored significantly higher than those with a high school degree or fewer years of school.
 The untrained participants who were less successful in their performance may have benefited from instructions that included clearer images and definitions of the components and sample areas.
-Participants who were not trained, but had some prior experience with lead dust testing, including having their homes tested for lead dust, or observing or implementing a lead dust test, also scored significantly higher.
+Participants who were not trained but had some prior experience with lead dust testing, including having their homes tested for lead dust, or observing or implementing a lead dust test, also scored significantly higher.

 The study demonstrated that untrained users can collect lead dust samples almost as well as trained users when the kit is designed for use by individuals unfamiliar with the lead dust sampling procedure, with the exception of interior windowsills.